Redirection Controller Using Reinforcement Learning: Related Work

-RL \cite{kaelbling1996reinforcement}, \cite{sutton2018reinforcement} is a type of machine learning, often used to automatically producte a series of actions, such as robot locomotion and balancing.
-Instead of using identifying labels, RL uses positive and negative rewards to evaluate output actions, leading to current environmental result.
+RL is a \red{form} of machine learning, and is often used to automatically produce a series of actions, such as robot locomotion and autonomous driving\red{\cite{kaelbling1996reinforcement, sutton2018reinforcement, cascone2021dtpaal}}.
+Instead of using identifying labels, RL uses positive and negative rewards to evaluate output actions, leading to current environmental results.
 The use of RL is advantageous in that people who use RL do not need to know the optimal actions required toward goal setting.
 Some common examples that could use RL as a decision provider are trash-finding robots, pole balancing, and GO playing \cite{sutton2018reinforcement}.

 An RL can often be described as a Markov decision process with a 4-tuple (S, A, P, and R), where $S\in\mathbb{R}^n$ is the observable-state set, $A\in\mathbb{R}^m$ is the possible action set, $P\in [0, 1]$ is the probability for the state to transit from $s_t$ to $s_{t+1}$ owing to action $a_t$, and $R\in\mathbb{R}$ is the reward received after the transition of state.
-Policy $\pi_{\theta} : S\to A\in\mathbb{R}^m$, is the function that outputs the best action (i.e., the most reward-receivable action) with the current observation of the environment. $\theta$ in the policy $ \pi _{\theta} $ implies all parameters in the policy.
+Policy $\pi_{\theta} : S\to A\in\mathbb{R}^m$ is the function that outputs the best action (i.e., the most reward-receivable action) with the current observation of the environment. $\theta$ in the policy $ \pi _{\theta} $ implies all parameters in the policy.
 The learning part of RL could be explained as follows: